cloudmesh/classes/docs/source/i524/technologies.rst

 265. FTP
 266. SSH
 267. Globus Online (GridFTP)

-      GridFTP is a enhancement on the File Tranfer Protocol(FTP) which provides high-performance , secure and reliable data transfer for high-bandwidth wide-area networks.
-As noted in :cite:`www-GlobusOnline` the most widely used implementation of GridFTP is Globus Online.GridFTP achieves efficient use of bandwidth by using multiple simultaneous TCP streams.
+     GridFTP is a enhancement on the File Tranfer Protocol (FTP) which provides high-performance , secure and reliable data transfer for high-bandwidth wide-area networks.
+As noted in
-      Files can be downloaded in pieces simultaneously from multiple sources; or even in separate parallel streams from the same source.GridFTP allows transfers to be restarted automatically and handles network unavailability with a fault tolerant implementation of FTP.The underlying TCP connection in FTP has numerous settings such as window size and buffer size.
+     :cite:`www-GlobusOnline` the most widely used implementation of GridFTP is Globus Online.
+GridFTP achieves efficient use of bandwidth by using multiple simultaneous TCP streams.
+Files can be downloaded in pieces simultaneously from multiple sources; or even in separate parallel streams from the same source.
+GridFTP allows transfers to be restarted automatically and handles network unavailability with a fault tolerant implementation of FTP.The underlying TCP connection in FTP has numerous settings such as window size and buffer size.
 GridFTP allows automatic (or manual) negotiation of these settings to provide optimal transfer speeds and reliability .

 268. Flume